-While the functional currency of the Company is USD, the branches report their results in Euro.
+While the functional currency of the Company is USD, the functional currency of the branches is the Euro.
 As a consequence, the results, when translated into U.S. dollars, could be affected by fluctuations in exchange rates against the U.S. dollar.
-At 31 December 2015 the Company had \$nil US dollar denominated bank loans (2014: \$nil).
+At 31 December 2016 the Company had \$nil US dollar denominated bank loans (2015: \$nil).